I Heard the Voice of Jesus Say

 This is one of my favorite hymns.
 The melody is a slight modification of Thomas Tallis’ Third Mode Melody, made famous by Ralph Vaughan Williams in his Fantasia on a Theme by Thomas Tallis.
 I did my own “take” on the Tallis in my Yorkminster Lights (Tone Poem No. 2) for Piano and String Orchestra (MP3 / PDF excerpt).
-When I was recently presented with the opportunity to play cello in church this summer, I quickly settled on doing a new setting of the hymn, scored for voice, cello, and piano.
+When I was presented with the opportunity to play cello in church in the summer of 2014, I quickly settled on doing a new setting of the hymn, scored for voice, cello, and piano.
 The harmonization is my own (obviously influenced by Tallis), and you can easily hear how the first and last verses are arrangements of portions of Yorkminster Lights (from the sections labeled “Quire” and “Sanctuary”).

 The Text